SAP/openui5-docs/docs/Bindings_54e0ddf.md

 Bindings connect OpenUI5 view elements to model data, allowing changes in the model to be reflected in the view element and vice versa.

+The OData V4 model supports the following types of binding:

 -   **List bindings**, which represent a collection \(of OData entities, complex or primitive types\) such as `/SalesOrderList` \(see the [sap.ui.model.odata.v4.ODataListBinding](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataListBinding) API documentation in the Demo Kit\)

 -   **Context bindings**, which represent a single entity such as `/SalesOrderList('0500000000')` or a structural property with complex type \(see the [sap.ui.model.odata.v4.ODataContextBinding](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4.ODataContextBinding) API documentation in the Demo Kit\)